Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/brainstorm-drive-configurations.typ

     - Generates lots of force, making it easier to push other robots and triballs ],
   cons: [
-    - Can't strafe or drive omni-directional, limiting our mobility
+    - Cannot strafe or drive omni-directional, limiting our mobility
     - Able to be pushed sideways, making us vulnerable to offense from other teams
     - Shaky drive when not constructed well
   ],